Abdullah12541/Python-For-Data-Science/Module 5 - Data Structures/README.md

 ## Overview

-This repository contains my work for **Module 5: Python Data Structures** as part of my Python for Data Science learning journey.
+ **Module 5: Python Data Structures** as part of my Python for Data Science learning journey.
 In this module, I studied and practiced Python's four fundamental data structures:

 * Lists
 * Tuples